IagoNascimentocode/TheHero-sLegend/README.md

 [ x ] - Should be able list all Users.<br>
 [   ] - Only authenticate admin users can list all users.

+### List User Chest :

+[ x ] - Should be able to list users and chests by passing the user id.<br>
+[   ] - Only authenticate admin users can list users chests.

 ---
 ### Find User By ID :
 [ x ] - Should be able find the user by id.<br>